-The subsidiary received the factory construction grant from its local government in April 2021, wherein it was recognized as deferred income and amortized over the useful life of the building.

-The building had been used since December- 2021.
+The Group has been awarded government grants for both of its factories in April 2021 and June 2022, wherein it was recognized as deferred income and amortized over the useful life of the building.
+The building had been used since December, 2021.

-The Group acquired low-rate loan in April 2021, which was working capital subsidy for small and medium-sized enterprises from the government.
+The Group acquired low-rate loan in April 2021, which was working capital subsidy for small and medium-sized enterprises from the government where the subsidiary is located in April 2021.
 The subsidy was recognized as deferred income and amortized during the loan period.

-The subsidiary received a low-rate government subsidy loan, and the related condition required the subsidiary to purchase machinery and equipment.
+The Group has received a low-rate government subsidy loan rrom the government where the subsidiary is located, and the related condition required the subsidiary to purchase machinery and equipment.
 The machinery and equipment had been used since June 2021.
 The subsidy was recognized as deferred income and amortized during the useful life of machinery and equipment.